-All undergraduate students enrolled in 12-18 credit hours each semester shall be charged a flat rate of tuition in the amount of \$15,328 per semester or \$30,656 annually.
-Undergraduate students enrolled in less than 12 credit hours per semester will be charged \$924 per credit hour taken.
-Undergraduate students enrolled in more than 18 credit hours per semester will be charged an additional \$462 per credit hour taken-this charge is in addition to the flat rate charge.
+All undergraduate students enrolled in 12-18 credit hours each semester shall be charged a flat rate of tuition in the amount of \$15,963 per semester or \$31,926 annually.
+Undergraduate students enrolled in less than 12 credit hours per semester will be charged \$956 per credit hour taken.
+Students who attempt 16 -18 credits and drop classes on or before census date may add second eight week courses without additional tuition charges, as long as they remain within the 18 credit maximum.
+Standard fees associated with additional courses will apply.
+Undergraduate students enrolled in more than 18 credit hours per semester will be charged an additional \$478 per credit hour taken-this charge is in addition to the flat rate charge.

-Students enrolled in the Adult Degree Completion Program shall be charged at the rate of \$490 per credit hour.
+Students enrolled in the Adult Degree Completion Program shall be charged at the rate of \$505 per credit hour.